-MERCER ON MISSION PROPOSAL SUBMISSION FOR 2016
+MERCER ON MISSION PROPOSAL SUBMISSION

-1.FACULTY: Identify faculty leaders
+1. Identify faculty leaders

 b.
-Are the faculty qualified by SACS standards to teach these courses?_________
+Are the faculty qualified by SACS standards to teach these courses?

 a.
-Where will your project be located? __________________________________
+Where will your project be located? ______________________________________________

 b.
-Who is your in-country partner?_____________________________________
+Who is your in-country partner? _________________________________________________

 c.
 Are there potential safety or security concerns?
-If so, please explain._______
+If so, please explain. ____________________________________________________________

 a.
-Describe your service project.
+Describe your service project according to the following:

-· What problem will your project address?
+- Discuss the problem will your project address.

 How will your project draw upon the intellectual and professional capacities of the university to make an innovative and informed response to the problem?(In other words, why can’t a lay group of volunteers do your project just as well?)

 c.
 How will the local community jointly participate in this project?
 What guidance will

 d.
 How will the impact of the project be sustained by/with the local community?

 a.
 What two undergraduate courses will be offered?